sofiaromorales/Library-System/README.md

 # Library-System

-Library system with RMI and sockets for Distributed Systems.
+Library system with RMI and sockets for Distributed Systems class.